tarwn/lessthandot-hugo/blogs/content/posts/2013-03-04-giving-only-insert-permissions-to.md

 GRANT SELECT,INSERT ON TestAccess2 TO SomeTestUser
 ```

-As you can see you can combine privileges with the GRANT statement, you don&#8217;t have to do the separately
+As you can see you can combine privileges with the GRANT statement, you don't have to do the separately

 You just gave insert and select permissions to SomeTestUser for the TestAccess2 table